TheoZerbibi/ft_irc/README.md

 ### Channel
-- Channel names are string (beginning with a '&
+- Channel names are string (beginning with a '&', a '#', ...)

 ## Command and RPL